amansinghvirk/prompt-engineering-using-chatGPT/README.md

       - Narendra Modi
       - Sitiavani Rabuka
     SENTIMENT: Positive
-    SUMMARIZED_TEXT: PM Modi honored with highest honor in Fiji and Palau, and also received the 'Companion of the Order of Logohu' from Papua New Guinea for supporting peaceful Pacific countries and leading global South.
+    SUMMARIZED_TEXT: Prime Minister Narendra Modi has been honored with the highest honor of Fiji, the 'Companion of the Order of Fiji', and the Order of the Rising Sun by the Prime Minister of Palau during his visit to Papua New Guinea.
     TOPICS:
+    - Honors
-    - Honored
+    - Narendra Modi
     - Fiji
-    - Palau
     TRANSLATED_LANGUAGE: English
+    TRANSLATED_TEXT: '### Instructions ###

+      - only keep the translated text in results

-    TRANSLATED_TEXT: '"Prime Minister Narendra Modi has been honored with the highest honor in Fiji.
-PM Modi has been honored with the highest honor in Fiji, the ''Companion of the Order of Fiji'', by Fiji''s Prime Minister Sitiavani Rabuka.
+      Text: "Prime Minister Narendra Modi has been honored with the highest honor of Fiji.
+      PM Modi has been honored with the highest honor of Fiji, the ''Companion of the Order of Fiji'', by Fiji''s Prime Minister Sitiavani Rabuka.
 However, so far only a few non-Fijian people have received this honor.
 Along with this, the Prime Minister of Palau also honored PM Narendra Modi.
 The Republic of Palau has now been honored with the Order of the Rising Sun.
-Both of these awards were presented to PM Modi only in Papua New Guinea.
+Both of these awards were given to PM Modi only during his visit to Papua New Guinea.

       Papua New Guinea has honored Prime Minister Narendra Modi with the ''Companion of the Order of Logohu'' for supporting the unity of peaceful Pacific countries and leading global South.
 Few people from other countries have received this award.
-      Along with this, Prime Minister Narendra Modi will inaugurate the Bazaar in the afternoon organized for the leaders of the Forum for India-Pacific Islands Cooperation (FIPIC)."'
+      Along with this, Prime Minister Narendra Modi has organized a vegetarian banquet for the leaders of the Forum for India-Pacific Islands Cooperation (FIPIC) during the afternoon session."'